The Girl Who Loved Tom Gordon: Plot summary

 Days pass with Trisha wandering further into the woods.
 Eventually, she begins to believe that she is headed for a confrontation with the God of the Lost, a wasp-faced evil entity who is hunting her down.
 Her trial becomes a test of a girl's ability to maintain sanity in the face of seemingly certain death.
 Wracked with pneumonia and near death, she comes upon a road, but just as she discovers signs of civilization, she is confronted by a bear, which she interprets as the God of the Lost in disguise.
 Facing down her fear, she realizes it's the bottom of the ninth, and she must close the game.
 In imitation of Tom Gordon, she takes a pitcher's stance and throws her Walkman like a baseball, hitting the bear in the face, and startling it enough to make it back away.
 A hunter, who has come upon the confrontation between girl and beast, frightens the animal away and takes Trisha to safety, but Trisha knows that she earned her rescue.

 Trisha wakes up in a hospital room.
 She finds her divorced parents and older brother waiting near her bedside.
 A nurse tells the girl's family that they must leave so that Trisha can rest because "her numbers are up and we don't want that".
 Her father is the last to leave.
-Before he does Trisha asks him to hand her a Red Sox hat (autographed by Tom Gordon) and she points towards the sky, just as Tom Gordon does when he closes a game.
+Before he does Trisha asks him to hand her her Red Sox hat (autographed by Tom Gordon) and she points towards the sky, just as Gordon does when he closes a game.

 Film adaptation

-Although George A. Romero was attached to write and direct a film adaptation, plans for it stalled in October 2005 before his death.
+Although George A. Romero was attached to write and direct a film adaptation, plans for it stalled in October 2005 before his death in 2017.

 In August 2019, the project was revived, with Romero's production company still attached.
 Involved parties with the new production include Chris Romero as producer, It producer Roy Lee, Jon Berg of Vertigo Entertainment and Ryan Silbert of Origin Story.
 The production company is Sanibel Films, the production company of Chris Romero and her late husband George Romero.
 As of the announcement on August 21, 2019, a writer or director had yet to be announced.
 Andrew Childs serves as executive producer.
 On November 16, 2020, it was announced that Lynne Ramsay had been picked to direct the film.
 In July 2025, Lionsgate optioned the rights to the film and brought on JT Mollner to write and direct.